umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Deployments/Restoring-Content/Partial-Restore/index.md

 Follow these steps to perform a partial restore to get only the parts you need:

-1. Go to the Content section of the Umbraco backoffice on your new environment (local or other environment)
+1. Go to the Content section of the Umbraco backoffice on your environment or locally
 2. *Right-click* the Content Tree, or click the three dots an select *Do something else*
 3. Choose *Partial Restore*
 4. Select the environment that you would like to restore content from